How To Treat Hard Water and What Is It?

 Damaged or Stained Clothes

-Hard water can leave behind stains on your clothes after you wash them, due to how it reacts with the laundry detergent.
+Hard water can leave behind stains on your clothes after washing, due to how it reacts with the laundry detergent.
 You’ll see this in the form of white or gray streaks on the colored clothes you wash.

-In addition, hard water can damage your fabrics.
-Clothes gradually become gray or yellow, fibers weaken and tear more easily, and some stains and build-up can be harder to wash off.Mineral Build Up Around Fixtures / White Scale
+In addition, hard water can damage fabrics.
+Clothes gradually become gray or yellow, fibers weaken and tear more easily, and some stains and buildup can be harder to wash off.Mineral Buildup (White Scale) On and Around Fixtures

-One of the obvious signs you have hard water is the white scale build up (also called limescale) that appears on the outside of faucets, on shower surfaces, and on areas where water drains.
+An obvious sign you have hard water is white scale buildup (also called limescale).
+This mineral accumulation appears on faucets, showerheads, and drains.

 Clogged Pipes and Lower Water Pressure

-The calcium and magnesium that your hard water contains can build up in your pipes as scale deposits.
-As this accumulates, it begins to choke off the water flow, decreasing the water pressure.
+The calcium and magnesium in your water supply can build up in your pipes as scale deposits.
+As deposits accumulate, they begin to choke off the water flow, decreasing water pressure.
 If this goes on too long, it can clog your plumbing, sometimes extensively, leading to costly replacement.

 Water Heater Problems

 The same scale deposits that can build up in your pipes can also build up inside your hot water heater.
 This scale forms on the heating elements, making them work harder to heat your water.
-You’ll notice when this occurs by longer wait times for hot water, increased energy bills, or when your water heater completely fails.
-This problem is even greater when you have a “tankless” heater.
+You’ll notice when this occurs by experiencing longer wait times for hot water, higher energy bills, or when your water heater completely fails.
+This problem is even more troublesome when you have a tankless heater.

-The same scale deposits that build up in your pipes build up everywhere else water touches.
-Hard water leads to lower life spans for common appliances, such as washing machines, dishwashers, and refrigerators with water dispensing systems.
+The same scale deposits that build up in your pipes and water heater also build up inside water-using appliances.
+Hard water can shorten the lifespan of washing machines, dishwashers, and refrigerators with water dispensers.

 How Do You Treat Hard Water?